JuliaClimate/ClimateTools.jl/docs/src/index.md

 ## Overview

 This package is a collection of commonly-used tools in Climate Science.
 Basics of climate field analysis will be covered, with some forays into exploratory techniques.
-The package is aimed to ease the typical steps of analysis climate models outputs and observed time series from weather stations.
+The package is aimed to ease the typical steps of analysis climate models outputs from netCDF files that follows [Climate Forecast conventions](http://cfconventions.org/).

 This package is registered on METADATA.jl and can be added with `Pkg.add("ClimateTools")` and used with `using ClimateTools`.